python/mypy/docs/source/additional_features.rst

-    Pragmatically, mypy will assume such classes have the internal attribute :code:`__dataclass_fields__` (even though they might lack it in runtime) and will assume functions such as :py:func:`dataclasses.is_dataclass` and :py:func:`dataclasses.fields` to treat them as if they were dataclasses (even though they may fail at runtime).
+    Pragmatically, mypy will assume such classes have the internal attribute :code:`__dataclass_fields__` (even though they might lack it in runtime) and will assume functions such as :py:func:`dataclasses.is_dataclass` and :py:func:`dataclasses.fields` treat them as if they were dataclasses (even though they may fail at runtime).

 .. _attrs_package: